mzazon/awesome-cloud-projects/aws/api-gateway-custom-domains/api-gateway-custom-domains.md

 9. **Wait for Certificate Validation and Create Custom Domain**:

    Custom domain creation establishes the professional API endpoint that clients will use to access your services.
-This process requires a validated SSL certificate from ACM and creates a CloudFront distribution or regional endpoint that handles the HTTPS termination.
+This process requires a validated SSL certificate from ACM and creates a regional endpoint that handles the HTTPS termination.
 The TLS_1_2 security policy ensures modern encryption standards while maintaining compatibility with most clients, providing the secure foundation for your branded API endpoint.

    ```bash
    # Wait for certificate validation (manual step - check DNS)